christianvuye/christianvuye/README.md

 **From Business Analyst to Entrepreneur to AI Experimenter**

-I'm a passionate generalist software developer who believes the best solutions come from connecting different worlds.
+I'm a curious generalist software developer who believes the best solutions come from connecting different worlds.
 My journey has taken me from analyzing business processes at Honda 🏎️ to producing games 🎮, from (co-)founding mutltiple companies to diving deep into AI.

 **Currently:** Figuring out my next steps in Barcelona (after living in 6 countries across 2 continents)
 **Mission:** Bridging the gap between human problems and technological solutions